JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

   That enables running and debugging the plugin in the target (e.g., PhpStorm) application.
   The choice of application to use for the IDE Development Instance is configured using the Gradle plugin attribute `intellij.alternativeIdePath`.

-The snippet below is an example of configuring the Setup DSL in a `build.gradle` file to develop a plugin targeted at PhpStorm.
+The snippet below is an example of configuring the Setup and Running DSLs in a `build.gradle` file to develop a plugin targeted at PhpStorm.
 The configuration uses IntelliJ IDEA Community Edition v2019.1.2 (build 191.7141.44) as the IntelliJ Platform against which the plugin project is built.
 It uses PhpStorm v2019.1.2 (build 191.7141.52) as the IDE Development Instance in which the plugin project is run and debugged.
 ```groovy